Sri Lanka's Got Talent: Season 2 (2024)

-After a 7-year hiatus since 2018 due to domestic situations along with the COVID-19 pandemic, the show has been renewed for a second season in May 2024.
-The preliminary rounds are expected to begin in late 2024, with the season premiering in early 2025.
+After a 7-year hiatus since 2018 due to domestic situations and the COVID-19 pandemic, the show was renewed for a second season in May 2024.
+The season premiered on 6 July 2024 at 8:30 p.m. on Sirasa TV, with the preliminary auditions conducted across all nine provinces, including locations such as Anuradhapura, Jaffna, Kandy, and Matara.
+The main competition rounds were held at Stein Studios in Ratmalana.